finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the Funds.
 Defaults to returning the latest version of each Fund if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing Funds; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
         String filter = "filter_example"; // String | Expression to filter the results.
-For example, to filter on the Fund type, specify \"id.Code eq 'Fund1'\".
+For example, to filter on the Fund code, specify \"id.Code eq 'Fund1'\".
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
         List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Fund' domain to decorate onto each Fund.
 These must take the format {domain}/{scope}/{code}, for example 'Fund/Manager/Id'. try {